• Skip to primary navigation

 5. Add-In Ideas - 1- 2 cups of chopped kale, escarole, or spinach.
 Add in the last 3-5 minutes of cooking time until just wilted.

-6. Storing - leftovers will last in the fridge for 3-4 days and freezes well for 2-3 months.
+6. Storing - leftovers will last in the fridge for 3-4 days, and it freezes well for 2-3 months.

 Nutrition